 Even search engine optimizers, the people who work to make sites and pages appear in search engine results, are sometimes confused by page rankings because search engines aren’t always candid about algorithm updates.

 This makes website SEO challenging, and often requires constant updates.
 So is all of this effort worth it?
 Is the time spent researching keywords, carefully placing them in title tags, headers, and meta descriptions, and creating great content really worth the results?
 And is SEO still relevant now that so many marketers seem to be focusing solely on content?
 In a word: yes.

 Is SEO still relevant?

-SEO matters and a strategy is more important than ever.
-It’s an essential component to any successful digital marketing efforts, and can be the difference between attracting tons of website traffic and getting lost among the billions of other sites on the Internet.
+SEO matters, and the strategy is more important than ever.
+It’s an essential component to successful digital marketing efforts, and it can be the difference between attracting tons of website traffic and getting lost among the billions of other sites on the Internet.

 So why are some people questioning its importance?
 Algorithm changes continue to reward high-quality content, so some marketers are starting to think that as long as they post worthwhile content, SEO doesn’t matter.
 They think it will take care of itself without a strategy.

 While quality content is great for building customer trust and getting users to want to visit your site, it won’t be found on its own.
 SEO is what helps users find it in the first place, and even the best content is useless if no one ever sees it.